iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.5/report.md

 > Loses walking data within 24 hours which is really annoying despite the update on 15th January.<br> :date: __2021-01-19 13:33:18__

 > Broken since last update!<br> :date: __2021-01-18 07:40:26__

-> Hopeless.
-Now worse.
-Keeps saying I might lose data as I need to log in every 30 days.
-I am actually logging in every day and it tells me this every day.
-And data does keep disappearing but only temporarily.
-Update-not so temporary- Thu and Sat have disappeared though I walked about 4 miles each day<br> :date: __2021-01-17 15:43:39__

 > Worked for first day then said update now does not keep record of each days walking not good 😒<br> :date: __2021-01-17 11:47:28__